John Warren, 3rd Baron de Tabley: Life

 It was not until 1893, that he was persuaded to return, and the immediate success in that year of his Poems, Dramatic and Lyrical, encouraged him to publish a second series in 1895, the year of his death.
 The genuine interest with which these volumes were welcomed did much to lighten the last years of a somewhat sombre and solitary life.
 His posthumous poems were collected in 1902.

-The characteristics of Tabley's poetry are pre-eminently magnificence of style, derived from a close study of Milton, sonority, dignity, weight, and colour.
-His passion for detail was both a strength and a weakness: it lent a loving fidelity to his description of natural objects, but it sometimes involved him in a loss of simple effect from over-elaboration of treatment.
-He was always a student of the classic poets, and drew much of his inspiration directly from them.
-His ambition was always for the heights, a region naturally ice-bound at periods, but always a country of clear atmosphere and bright, vivid outlines.
+Arthur Waugh gives the following assessment of Tabley as a poet:

-See an excellent sketch by Edmund Gosse in his Critical Kit-Kats (1896).

-An extract of what Gosse wrote:
+There is also a sketch of Lord de Tabley by Edmund Gosse in his Critical Kit-Kats (1896).
+This is an extract of what Gosse wrote:

-'His character was like an opal, where all the colours lie purdue, drowned in a milky mystery, and so arranged that to a couple of observers, simultaneously bending over it, the prevalent hue shall in one case seem a pale green, in the other a fiery crimson'.